Top bullion consumer China works on first gold forwards, options

 Forwards and options can be used for hedging, but also for speculative trading.
 Options give the investor a right but not an obligation to buy or sell an underlying asset at a specified price by a certain date.
 They are considered more speculative than forwards, which set a price for physical delivery at a future date.

-“China wants to launch an options market and develop more derivatives instruments because they need to push for greater financial liberalization,” said Tan Xiaojun, a product analyst at Nanhua Futures.
+“China wants to launch an options market and develop more derivatives instruments because they need to push for greater financial liberalisation,” said Tan Xiaojun, a product analyst at Nanhua Futures.

 “To do that, they will need to have bigger tolerance for speculative trade, but I think they are still very cautious on that end and the main consideration is still how much a certain derivative product can help end-users manage risks.”